 Where do nurse practitioners work?
 Do they practice in different settings?
 Can they practice independently without physician supervision?
-These are some of the questions you’ll get thorough answers within this article.
+These are some of the questions you’ll get thorough answers to within this article.

-Nursing is a highly esteemed job that brings hope in the hearts of uncounted people.
+Nursing is a highly esteemed job that brings hope to the hearts of uncounted people.
 This profession has become more flexible to offer emergency help to all those who cannot access the medical facilities immediately.

 When some of them are specialized to treat newborns, others can take care of adults.
 They can also pay a visit to your home whenever needed to offer medical help.

 They work in different settings as well.
 When some find it best to work in medical settings, others prefer to accommodate patients in their convenient places.